danielbdyer/fullfillApp/README.md

 ## Using the App

 Users can sign up using the account creation tool, or alternately log in if they already exist within the database.
 From there, currently, they will be presented with a screen where they are able to see all posts that are available in the database.
-Subsequent versions of the web app will work to incorporate the user’s topical/tag choices into the database query that produces the tags they are wishing to see, so that users can further personalize their experience on the web app.
+Subsequent versions of the web app will work to incorporate the user’s topical/tag choices into the database query that produces the tags they are wishing to see, so that users can further personalize their experience on the app.

 ## Our Design Process